Great fire of Hamburg: Aftermath

-The fire was covered in the world press, including engravings in an early issue of the Illustrated London News.
+The fire was covered in the world press, including eye-witness reports and an engraving in the first issue of the Illustrated London News.
 Hermann Biow, a pioneering photographer, took daguerrotypes from the roof of the new Stock Exchange building, which had survived; these are the first photographs of the city and possibly the first news photographs.
 Painted dioramas depicting the catastrophe later toured.
 A visual vocabulary derived from Roman ruins was used to depict the magnitude of the disaster.

 Almost 7 million marks was raised in an international appeal to help the survivors, in which the largest donors were Tsar Nicholas I of Russia and King Louis Philippe of France.
 The cities of Antwerp, London, Riga, Rotterdam, and St. Petersburg donated funds.
 60 German writers donated work for a fund-raising Hansa-Album.
 Salomon Heine, uncle of the poet Heinrich Heine, insisted on meeting his obligations as an insurer and persuaded other merchants to do so.